Aishwaryagithubit/Vendor-Invoice-Intelligence-Platform/README.md

 > An AI-powered analytics system that predicts freight costs and identifies risky vendor invoices using machine learning.

-This project helps businesses detect invoice anomalies, reduce cost leakage, and improve audit efficiency by combining data engineering, statistical analysis, and machine learning models.
+This project helps businesses detect invoice anomalies, reduce cost leakage, and improve audit efficiency by combining data engineering, statistical analysis, and machine learning.

+---

 ## Overview